xlwings/xlwings-server/docs/install_manifest.md

 In Excel, go to `Add-ins` on the ribbon's `Home` tab:

-- Windows: click on `More Add-ins` to see the add-in under the tab `Shared Folder` tab from where you can install it.
+- **Windows**: click on `More Add-ins` > `Shared Folder`.
+From here, you can install the add-in.
 Note that the add-in will stick around, even if you restart Excel.
-- macOS: you will see your add-in listed under Developer add-ins.
-Note that you will have to activate the add-in like this every time you restart Excel.
+- **macOS**: you will see your add-in listed under `Developer add-ins`.
+Note that you will have to activate the add-in every time you restart Excel.

 ## Microsoft 365 admin center

 - In your [Microsoft 365 admin center](https://admin.microsoft.com/), click on `Show all` > `Settings` > `Integrated Apps` > `Upload custom apps`.
 - As `App type` select `Office Add-in`.
-- `Choose how to upload app`: The easiest way is to activate `Provide link to manifest file` and point to `https://YOUR_SERVER_URL/manifest`.
+- Choose how to upload app: the easiest way is to activate `Provide link to manifest file` and point to `https://YOUR_SERVER_URL/manifest`.
 Click on `Validate`, then on `Next` where you'll be able to select the users you want to deploy the add-in to.
 Alternatively, you can also copy/paste the content of `https://<YOUR SERVER>/manifest` into a file that you call `xlwings-server-prod.xml` or something similar, then upload it via `Choose File`.

 The users should get the add-in to show up automatically.
 Alternatively, they can go to `Add-ins` on the ribbon's `Home` tab and click on `More Add-ins`.
 They will see the add-in under the tab `Admin Managed` from where they can install it.

 ## Office add-in store

-To publish an add-in to the Office add-in store, you'll need to become a [Microsoft Partner](https://partner.microsoft.com/).
+To publish an add-in to the Office add-in store, you will need to become a [Microsoft Partner](https://partner.microsoft.com/).

 Make sure that you set the following setting with xlwings Server:

 ```ini
 XLWINGS_PUBLIC_ADDIN_STORE=true
 ```

+This ensures that the `office.js` library will be loaded via CDN instead of from xlwings Server as per Microsoft's requirements.

 For further details, see [Make your solutions available in Microsoft AppSource and within Office](https://learn.microsoft.com/en-us/partner-center/marketplace-offers/submit-to-appsource-via-partner-center).